-Prerequisites to Create a Fabric
+Prerequisites to Creating a Fabric

-- Update the ESXi host settings in the vSphere client to accept overriding changes in Promiscuous mode.
-For more information, see the Overriding the Changes in Promiscuous Mode section. - Configure the persistent IP addresses in Nexus Dashboard.
-For more information, refer to Cluster Configuration section in Cisco Nexus Dashboard User Guide.
+- Update the ESXi host settings in the vSphere Client to accept overriding changes in promiscuous mode.
+For more information, see the Overriding the Changes in Promiscuous Mode section. - Configure the persistent IP addresses in Cisco Nexus Dashboard.
+For more information, see Cluster Configuration section in Cisco Nexus Dashboard User Guide.